funnywayrush84/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Sir Tony Hoare.

 This quote reminds programmers that while efficiency is crucial, optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially obscure actual bottlenecks.
 It advocates for initially focusing on writing clear, correct, and maintainable code, and only optimizing when profiling and testing reveal specific performance issues.
 Always balance readability, maintainability, and performance based on real-world data and requirements.

+# 2024-03-12
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember that you're not just writing code for computers to execute but also for humans to read, understand, and modify in the future.
+Always keep in mind that premature optimization is the root of all evil, so focus on making things work before making them faster."

+This encapsulates the importance of clarity, simplicity, and foresight in programming, advocating for well-structured, easily comprehensible code over convoluted solutions that may seem more efficient initially but can lead to maintenance nightmares down the line.